MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/associate-file-type-file-comparison-tool.md

 When you specify arguments for the diff tool, use the following syntax:

 - Use white space to delimit arguments.
-For example, you can specify the following syntax to compare two files:<br><br>`%1 %2`.
+For example, you can specify the following syntax to compare two files:<br>`%1 %2`.

 - Use quotation marks to pass white space or quotation marks to the tool.
 If an argument includes one or more spaces, enclose the argument in quotation marks, for example `"an argument"`.
 If an argument contains quotation marks, add another quotation mark immediately after the quotation mark in the argument.
-For example, you could specify the following argument: `"This "" embeds a double quote"`.
+For example, you could specify the following argument: `"This character "" is a double quote mark"`.

 The following tokens designate variables to pass to the diff tool: